Jerwins/notes/_posts/2024-07-06-Honda-City-2024-Elegant-Edition-Initial-Impressions.md

 ![](https://i.imgur.com/JZFnClt.jpg)

-Nissan Magnite Turbo MT - This was my wife's favorite car when it comes to exterior look (especially the grill).
+Nissan Magnite Turbo MT - This was my wife's favourite car when it comes to exterior look (especially the grill).
 She was mighty impressed with dual tone demo car that was sent to us.
 All the excitement disappeared once we entered the vehicle.
 AC's throw wasn't good enough.
 Instrument cluster from the 1990s.
 My seating position felt like I was trapped in a slanted bowl inside the car.
 My wife was sweating on the back with sub-par seats.
 The representative did not care whether I buy or not.
 He did not even attempt to market this car.
 Our short ride ended and my wife was very disappointed.

 WAR - 1/5